welldigital/warmer/README.md

 The spinner directory contains a suitable middleware handler which also returns the ID of the running Lambda, and its duration.
 However, you can use any endpoint.

-These are logged to CloudWatch in JSON format, which allows for Lambda lifespan to be measured by extracing values from the logs with CloudWatch Metric extractors.
+These are logged to CloudWatch in JSON format, which allows for Lambda lifespan to be measured by extracting values from the logs with CloudWatch Metric extractors.

 # Latency vs Configuration